-Some of the potential explanatory variables for price-adjustment frequency that we use are common - variable cost, firm size (number of employees), industry type, competition, contract utilization, customer types, and product destinations - but other explanatory variables are unique to this research.
+Some of the potential explanatory variables for price-adjustment frequency that we use are common in the literature - variable cost, firm size (number of employees), industry type, competition, contract utilization, customer types, and product destinations - but other explanatory variables are unique in this research.
 First, we include in our model pricing triggers (variables to trigger a price change by the firm), which are regular price changes (time-dependent pricing); wage changes; price changes of domestic inputs; changes in taxes, fees, or other costs; competitors' price changes; exchange rate changes; changes in demand conditions; and changes in economic forecasts, sales campaigns, and parent company directives/incentives.
 Second, we add to our model the variables that capture the relevancy of the eleven price-setting theories to firms' price-setting behaviour.
-Third, we consider a set of unique market structure variables found only in the Canadian PSS, such as information lags in price-setting information, price leadership, price leadership in the industry, and buyer concentration (Tables B1 and B2 in Appendix B provide variable definitions and descriptions).6
+Third, we consider a set of unique market structure variables found only in the Canadian PSS, such as information lags in price-setting information, price leadership, price leadership in the industry, and buyer concentration (Tables B1 and B2 in Appendix B provide variable definitions and descriptions).

-As a preliminary step in our analysis, we evaluate a set of linear and non-parametric pairwise correlations between our variable of interest and each of the potential explanatory variables.7 The basic statistics show that region, industry type, firm size, contract utilization, competition, price leadership, sales destination, and state-dependent pricing are correlated with price-adjustment frequency.
+As a preliminary step in our analysis, we evaluate the pairwise correlations between our variable of interest and each of the potential explanatory variables.
+The descriptive statistics show that region, industry type, firm size, contract utilization, competition, price leadership, sales destination, and state-dependent pricing are correlated with price-adjustment frequency.
 In addition, price-adjustment frequency is significantly correlated with some sticky-price theories.
-While it is useful to explore the pairwise relationship between the price-adjustment frequency and each of its plausible determinants, as in Amirault, Kwan, and Wilkinson (2006), this is not sufficient, since it ignores other important determinants and may produce spurious correlation relationships that lead to inaccurate inference.
-A more desirable strategy is to consider a large set of covariates that affect the price-adjustment frequency jointly.
+While it is useful to explore the pairwise relationship between the price-adjustment frequency and each of its plausible determinants, as in Amirault, Kwan, and Wilkinson (2006), it is more desirable to consider how a large set of covariates jointly affect the price-adjustment frequency jointly.

-4.1.2 Count data model (negative binomial regression model)
+4.1.2 Count data models

-Because our variable of interest, the price-adjustment frequency, takes on non-negative integers and demonstrates the properties of a count process, we use count data models that can accommodate the non-negativity and non-normality of frequency data, and link the data to a set of covariates.
+Because the price-adjustment frequency takes on non-negative integers and demonstrates the properties of a count process, we use count data models that can accommodate the non-negativity and non-normality of frequency data, and link the data to a set of covariates.

 The simplest count data model is the Poisson regression.
-Let y_i be a draw from the Poisson distributed random variable, Y_i .
-Let x_i be a $k \times 1$ column vector of i th observations of k independent variables.
-In this case, the probability of Y_i given x_i follows the Poisson distribution with parameter m_i ; that is,
+Let $y_i$ be a draw from the Poisson distributed random variable, $Y_i$ .
+Let $x_i$ be a $k \times 1$ column vector of i th observations of k independent variables.
+In this case, the probability of $Y_i$ given $x_i$ follows the Poisson distribution with parameter $\mu_i$ ; that is, for $i=0,1,2,\ldots$ .
+Here, $\mu_i=\mu_i(\boldsymbol{x}i,\ \boldsymbol{\beta})$ , the most-used functional form of which is

-6 Several other variables are used in Bils and Klenow (2004) (raw vs. processed products, and import share), Dhyne et al. (2004) (seasonality, outlet type, taxes, and product-specific inflation), and Blinder et al. (1998) (hierarchical delays theory recognition, judging quality by price theory recognition, and cycle sensitivity), but are not available in the Canadian PSS.
+&lt;sup>7 Several other variables are used in Bils and Klenow (2004) (raw vs. processed products, and import share), Dhyne et al. (2004) (seasonality, outlet type, taxes, and product-specific inflation), and Blinder et al. (1998) (hierarchical delays theory recognition, judging quality by price theory recognition, and cycle sensitivity), but are not available in the Canadian PSS.